-We have a group of hand-picked, talented and experienced performers and teachers to lead our extracurricular provision and they will be offering tuition in voice, violin, viola, music theory, guitar, drums, oboe, clarinet, flute, saxophone and brass.
-Taster sessions are usually offered to every child in Year 7 in the Autumn Term and students are encouraged to try instruments before they sign up for a course of tuition.
+We have a group of hand-picked, talented and experienced performers and teachers to lead our extracurricular music provision and they will be offering tuition in voice, violin, viola, music theory, guitar, drums, oboe, clarinet, flute, saxophone and brass.
 Students are also strongly encouraged to join one of our ensembles, orchestras or choirs.

-If you would like your child to access private lessons, parents can contact Mrs J Kyle and/or Mrs Jarvis directly.
+If you would like your child to access private lessons, parents can contact Mr Rodgers directly on daniel.rodgers@jmhs.hereford.sch.uk.
 Private lesson contracts are held between the peripatetic teacher and parents directly.
 The school facilitates the initial contact and helps resolve any issues, which may arise.